 The Lutheran Studies Program at Yale is designed to prepare candidates for ordination in the Evangelical Lutheran Church in America.
-The program leads to a diploma in Lutheran Studies granted by the Berkeley Divinity School.
+The program leads to a diploma in Lutheran Studies.
 For information about the program, contact the director of the Lutheran Studies Program, Paul Stuehrenberg.